Nurses are vital to the work we do here at our hospitals. They are key in contributing to the health and wellbeing of our patients.

 Our vision is to be the UK's leading specialist centre for heart and lung disease.
 This gives the opportunity to work with some of the world leaders in cardiorespiratory medicine and care.
 We understand the significance in creating an environment of excellence, so we strongly promote continuing education and professional development.

-Working at the Trust
+Working at our hospitals

 We have over 800 nurses working at our two main sites; Royal Brompton Hospital in Chelsea, London and Harefield Hospital in Middlesex.
 At both sites, there are a mixture of adult and paediatric patients and a range of clinical services that we offer.